Sustainable Architects in Brisbane Specialising in Sustainable House Design

 Regardless of their claims, not all architects have the ability to design sustainable homes.
 Architects and designers have ignored the need for energy efficiency and water conservation until relatively recently.
 If you want to improve the energy efficiency of your home, you are may need to spend a bit of money on energy or water-saving home improvements.
 Just make sure the Architect you choose specialises in sustainable house design.

-Of course if you are renovating or building a new home then you have the opportunity to enjoy ‘built in sustainability’, but only if your home is designed by sustainable architects with a track record of building highly sustainable homes.
-At dion seminara architecture we specialise in creating sustainable house designs for homes in Brisbane and around Australia that use less resources saving you money in the long run.
+Of course, if you are renovating or building a new home then you have the opportunity to enjoy ‘built in sustainability’, but only if your home is designed by sustainable architects with a track record of building highly sustainable homes.
+At dion seminara architecture we specialise in creating sustainable house designs for homes in Brisbane and around Australia that use fewer resources saving you money in the long run.

 Sustainable House Designs

 At sustainable architects, dion seminara architecture we take the following into account when designing a sustainable home so as to minimise negative environmental impacts:-

 - Energy efficiency design including home orientation, prevailing breezes, shading and insulation

 A sustainable home designed by dion seminara architecture will be a more liveable and healthier place designed to increase the resource-use efficiency (energy, water and materials) while reducing its overall impact on human health and the natural environment.
 Our sustainable designed homes integrate themselves with the surrounding landscape and preserve the local habitat.
 Please contact Principal Architect Dion Seminara if you are contemplating building a sustainable home (07 3899 9450) or are seeking to redesign your current home to reduce its environmental footprint.
 Alternatively, you may be interested in some of the information further on this page regarding the sustainability of Queenslander design and suggestions for improving the sustainability of homes.

 You may too wish to view an example of a renovation of a Brisbane home based on sustainability principles completed by dion seminara architecture.